vaila-multimodaltoolbox/vaila/README.md

 ## License

 This project is primarily licensed under the GNU Lesser General Public License v3.0.
-Please note that the software is provided "as is," without any warranty of any kind, either express or implied.
-If you use the code or data, we kindly ask that you cite our work.
+Please cite our work if you use the code or data.
 Let's collaborate and push the boundaries together!